Q-1. What

 not yet clear whether the long-term goal for global CO2 emissions

-should be under 4 GtC/yr or under 2 GtC/yr.
-However, business-as-usual could
+should be under 4 GtC/yr or under 2 GtC/yr (gigatons fossil carbon per year).

 we risk running critically low on any fertilizer component